 Etched glass windows are created a little differently.
 First, a design is created for the window.
 Then, the design is created in a rubber stencil.
 The glass is blasted with a high-pressure aluminum oxide spray to create a frosted look that creates the intended design.
 Essentially, the same flexible décor and design options are available as for stained glass windows, except the frosted look conveys a subtler touch on a room.
 The cost of etching glass also varies widely depending on the complexity of the design, but an estimated average is $6-$7 per square foot—on top of the price of a regular glass window.

-Need to find a pro for your decorative glass?Find Pros
+Ready to start your decorative glass?Find Pros

 Decorative Window Film